bfollington/GDXPunk/README.md

 - Input
   - Static input manager that can define Keyboard and Joystick controls using names
   - Allows multiple control schemes easily and redefining of controls
+- Simple Game class for handling resizing, rendering, resolution etc.

+Notes:
+- Projects MUST have the Gdx-Controllers extension added to them, see: http://www.badlogicgames.com/wordpress/?p=2743 for set up
+- In the desktop project the following parts of cfg should be defined:

+        cfg.width = 960;
+        cfg.height = 640;
+        cfg.foregroundFPS = 60;
+        cfg.backgroundFPS = -1;

+- They do not have to use these values, but without an FPS limit the engine will go crazy fast

 In many ways this is reducing the power of libGDX by making it structured, however you can still easily hook in to every feature of libGDX and still should for pretty much every other aspect of development.